eNewsletter from Wisdom of the Elders

 My best regards,

 DISCOVERING OUR STORY TELEVISION PROGRAM

-Discovering Our Story Television Program Airs Sunday, March 3rd, 1pm on channel 11 and re-airs March 5that 10pm on channel 22 and again on March 8that 9am on channel 23.
+Discovering Our Story Television Program Airs Sunday, March 3rd, 1 pm on channel 11 and re-airs March 5that 10 pm on channel 22 and again on March 8that At 9 am on channel 23.

-Our two distinguished guests this month on Discovering our Story will be Woodrow F. (Woody) Morrison, Jr., and Jedd Schrock.
+This month, our two distinguished guests on Discovering our Story will be Woodrow F. (Woody) Morrison, Jr., and Jedd Schrock.